yourselfhosted/slash/README.md

 ## Features

 - Create customizable `/s/` short links for any URL.
-- Share short links privately or with others.
+- Share short links privately or with teammates.
-- View analytics on short link traffic and sources.
+- View analytics on link traffic and sources.
 - Open source self-hosted solution.

 ## Deploy with Docker in seconds